 However, there’s no need to overdo it.

-The final Q4 sales strategy takes a different approach.
+The final Q4 strategy is different.

-5. Protect yourself against damaging discounts
+5 – Protect against damaging discounts

 Indeed, many companies have inadvertently trained their customers to leave purchases to the end of each quarter.